 The best of international cinema will return to Gainesville in March when the Jewish Film Festival takes over the Hippodrome Cinema for its seventh year!
-Check back soon for more details.

 On Saturday, April 18 The University of Florida (UF) Choral Union, representing the UF School of Music's Concert Choir and the Gainesville Civic Chorus Master Chorale, presented Protest Requiem.
 Joined by the UF Symphony Orchestra and numerous guest soloists, Protest Requiem features Verdi's Reguiem, performed in remembrance of the Holocaust, and to honor the members of the chorus and orchestra in the Theresienstadt ghetto.
 JCNCF is proud to be one of the community partners sponsoring the Protest Requiem.

 Eran Singer, Arab affairs correspondent for Israel Public Radio's Reshet Bet Channel, spoke at Temple Shir Shalom (3855 NW 8th Ave, Gainesville, FL 32605) on Thursday, April 23.
 Singer served in the Israeli Intelligence Corps and later worked at the Israeli Broadcasting Authority, reporting on domestic Arab affairs.
 Later, he became a news editor for Kol Israel Radio Channel.

 Sunday, April 30 from 11 am to 1 pm

 Sholom Park, 7110 SW 80th Ave Ocala, FL 34481